-As I wandered around Sighisoara searching for coffins, bats, vampires, and human blood, I realized Romania wasn’t going to give me what I wanted—lots of cheesy Dracula tourism.
-I’d been to Bran, Transylvania and Bucharest and so far had encountered noth-ing about vampires.
+As I wandered around Sighisoara searching for coffins, bats, vampires, and human blood, I realized Romania wasn’t going to give me what I wanted: lots of cheesy Dracula tourism.
+I’d been to Bran, Transylvania, and Bucharest, and so far had encountered nothing about vampires.
 It was odd.
 The Romanians just haven’t decided to get in on the vampire trend that’s spreading throughout the world.

 I’d have to settle for the fact Romania had turned out to be an amazing place that far exceeded all my expectations.
 It was as good a consolation prize as any traveler could get.
-There may not have been vampire teeth in every shop, but the coun-try had a lot to offer.
+There may not have been vampire teeth in every shop, but the country had a lot to offer.

 After Bulgaria, I had mixed feelings about going to Romania.
 Bulgaria was kind of mediocre.
-It was better than I’d ex-pected, but I didn’t really love it.
-In my head, I viewed Romania to be a bit like Bulgaria—a former communist, agrarian country with crumbling and bland Soviet-era buildings.
+It was better than I’d expected, but I didn’t really love it.
+In my head, I viewed Romania to be a bit like Bulgaria: a former communist, agrarian country with crumbling and bland Soviet-era buildings.
 There would be some nice medieval towns in the countryside, but overall, I didn’t have high expectations for Romania.

 Yet for the three weeks I was in Romania, I was constantly blown away by the country.
 It was marvelous.
-It was way more developed than I thought, the towns were historic and beautiful, the people were friendly, the food, though heavy on meat, was delicious, and the country exhibited a frenzied, “we’re on our way up” energy.
+It was way more developed than I thought, the towns were historic and beautiful, the people were friendly, the food (though heavy on meat) was delicious, and the country exhibited a frenzied, “we’re on our way up” energy.

-The main center of tourism in Transylvania (and what seemed to be all of Romania) was the city of Brasov.
+The main center of tourism in Transylvania (and what seemed to be all of Romania) was the city of Bra?ov.
 It was there that there were the most people, sites, day trips, and tours.
-Brasov is an ancient city that used to be on an important trading route between the East and the West.
+Bra?ov is an ancient city that used to be on an important trading route between the East and the West.
 This was my favorite spot in Romania.
 (You can read a detailed post here on why.)

-Getting out of Brasov, I fell in love with Sibiu and Sighisoara, tiny medieval towns filled with cobblestone streets, medieval buildings, and little alleys to get lost in.
+Getting out of Bra?ov, I fell in love with Sibiu and Sighisoara, tiny medieval towns filled with cobblestone streets, medieval buildings, and little alleys to get lost in.
 These were the only two places where I felt overwhelmed by tourists, and I think it has more to do with the large number of people squeezed into a tiny area than the fact that the cities are “on the map.”
 Compared to other places in Romania, these towns were a lot smaller.
-Both reminded me of Bruges a lot in the way they looked, the number of older tourists there, and the lack of things to do after 10pm, which was sort of typical of the medie-val towns I visited in Romania.
+Both reminded me of Bruges a lot in the way they looked, the number of older tourists there, and the lack of things to do after 10pm, which was sort of typical of the medieval towns I visited in Romania.

 I was also surprised at how few tourists I saw in Romania.
-The hostels were mostly empty, even in busy Brasov and Bucha-rest.
+The hostels were mostly empty, even in busy Bra?ov and Bucharest.
 Busy Bran castle seemed to have more Romanians than foreigners.
 I hardly saw any tour groups, and if I did, they were mostly Russian.
 I saw a few German youth groups on their way to go camping, but for the most part, Romania doesn’t seem to take part in the great European summer tourist season.

 Which is great.

 Though EU membership has made this country more expensive than I realized, it’s a still a great bargain.
 You can spend around $35 USD a day there if you want to travel on a budget.
-The country is about half the price of western European destinations.
+The country is about half the price of Western European destinations.
 (I got a fancy sushi meal with drinks for $25 USD.)
 And you basically get the country all to yourself.
 Romania doesn’t probably jump into the minds of most people when they think “European vacation,” and I think that’s why it’s avoided the crowds.
 People probably go, “Romania?
 What the heck’s in Romania?
 Let’s go to Italy.”
-(This most likely hap-pens because you hear more about Italy than Romania.)
+(This most likely happens because you hear a lot more about Italy than Romania.)

 To me, Romania was one of the best and most beautiful countries I’ve visited in years.
 It defied my expectations.
 The food was delicious, I enjoyed the medieval towns and beautiful countryside, and most people were very friendly.
-I think Roma-nia is one of the best countries no one seems to visit.
+I think Romania is one of the best countries no one seems to visit.
 I suggest you head there on your next trip to Europe.
 It’ll be worth it.